Insurance and reinsurance in Mexico: overview

 Market trends and regulatory framework

-The market has consolidated and the expectation is that further consolidation is required.
+Market growth will continue in bancassurance (the sale of insurance products through a bank), micro-insurance (insurance designed to cover low-income persons), automobile insurance and the development of schemes of mandatory insurance products (including those in credit and mortgage related products) and new products such as unemployment.
+There has been steady growth in ancillary services to insurance such as extended warranty and other assistance-related services generally packaged with other insurance products.
 The few banks that had not divested their insurance operations have concluded major transactions and joint ventures to distribute insurance products to their customers.
 Multinational insurance companies continue looking for acquisitions and other mechanisms to increase their market share.
 Despite the limitations, new players continue entering the market to develop niche sectors.

-There are approximately 400 foreign reinsurance companies registered with the General Registry of Foreign Reinsurance Companies to take Reinsurance and Rebonding from Mexico (Reinsurance Registry) and authorised to take reinsurance from Mexican insurance companies.
+As of February 2014, 223 foreign reinsurance companies were registered in the General Registry of Foreign Reinsurance Companies to take Reinsurance and Rebonding from Mexico (Reinsurance Registry) and authorised to take reinsurance from Mexican insurance companies.

 The market is working towards developing alternative dispute resolution mechanisms, such as mediation and arbitration, and in particular to supporting the use of the ARIAS Mexico arbitration clause (see Question 29) in (re)insurance agreements where the parties wish to use arbitration to resolve disputes.

-As a general rule, only Mexican-licensed insurance and mutual companies can carry out insurance activities (operaciones activas de seguros) in Mexican territory and only Mexican-licensed insurance and reinsurance companies, and foreign reinsurance companies registered with the Reinsurance Registry, can carry out reinsurance activities in Mexico.
+As a general rule, only Mexican-licensed insurance and mutual companies can carry out insurance activities (operaciones activas de seguros) in Mexico.
+Only Mexican-licensed insurance and reinsurance companies, and foreign reinsurance companies registered with the Reinsurance Registry, can carry out reinsurance activities in Mexico.

-Insurance and reinsurance activities are regulated at federal level and the LGISMS is a federal law that applies to all Mexican insurance and reinsurance companies, and their operations.
+Insurance and reinsurance activities are regulated at federal level.
+The LGISMS is a federal law that applies to all Mexican insurance and reinsurance companies, and their operations.

 Reinsurance contracts are governed by the applicable law agreed by the parties in the contract.
 Generally, reinsurance contracts are subject to Mexican law.